-languages [24].
+The tool is implemented on top of the Moose software analysis platform.
+Because it is based on the FAMIX meta-model [23], eDSM can work on mainstream object-oriented programming languages [24].
 FAMIX includes multiple extractors (particularly for Java and C#) that allow one to match object-oriented systems with the FAMIX meta-model.
-The extraction of the source-code is based on standard static analyst is not a part of our work and is not detailed in this paper.
+The extraction of the source code is based on standard static analyst, which is not a part of our work and is not detailed in this paper.

 The paper is organized as follows: Section 2 introduces DSM and its limitations in existing implementations.
 Section 3 presents our solution for macro-reading.
 Section 4 presents the structure of an enriched cell.
-Section 4.4 shows some interactive aspects of our implementation.
 Section 5 shows how eDSM support cycle understanding from overview to detailed view.
 Section 6 reports three different studies and shows the usability of eDSM visualization.
 Section 7 discusses about our solution.
 Section 8 concludes the paper with perspectives and future work.